Student Responsibility/Student Contribution

 A. If your parents were married when they completed your financial aid application and have recently separated or divorced, you may request that your financial aid eligibility be re-evaluated by completing the Financial Aid Appeal Form.
 This form can be downloaded from the Forms Section of our website.

 A. The Pell Grant and the SEOG are federal grant programs for high-need students.
 The Free Application for Federal Student Aid (FAFSA) is the application for these grant programs.
 Once your Expected Family Contribution is calculated, our office will determine if you are eligible for either of these grants.
-If you are eligible, these funds will appear in your financial aid package.
+If you are eligible, these funds will be included in your financial aid package.

 Q. What do I need to know about student loans?